Carbohydride: Structure and bonding

 Many of the transition metal carbohydrides are non-stochiometric, particularly with respect to the hydrogen that can vary in proportion up to a theoretical balanced proportion.
 The hydrogen and carbon occupy holes in the metal crystalline lattice.
 The carbon takes up octahedral sites (surrounded by six metal atoms) and the hydrogen takes up tetrahedral sites in the metal lattice.
 The hydrogen atoms go to sites away from the carbon atoms, and away from each other, at least 2 Å apart, so there are no covalent bonds between the carbon or hydrogen atoms.
 Overall the lattice retains a high symmetry of the original metal.

 Nomenclature

 A carbodeuteride (or carbo-deuteride) is a compound where the hydrogen is of the isotope deuterium.

 Properties

 Reactions

 Metal carbide hydrides give off hydrogen when heated, and are in equilibrium with a partial pressure of hydrogen that depends on the temperature.

 When Ca_{2}LiC_{3}H is heated with ammonium chloride, the gas C_{3}H_{4} (methylacetylene-propadiene) is produced.

-Comparisons
+Ligand

 There are also metal cluster molecules and ions that contain both carbon and hydrogen.
-Methylidyne complexes contain the CH group with three bonds to a metal e.g. NiCH^{+} or PtCH^{+}.
+Methylidyne (or carbyne) complexes contain the CH group with three bonds to a metal e.g. NiCH^{+} or PtCH^{+}. complexes also involve Sc, W, and Os.